roman-gravit/es6-es7-esn/README.md

 ###  What is Higher Order Functions

-Which return other function OR function as input parameter.
+Which return other function OR take function as input parameter.

 ###  What is clean function